``

 Carswell, P. W.

 Percy William Carswell.
-He died at the Casualty Hospital, Union Road, on 20 October 1940, aged 57.
-He lived at 6 Stanhope Road and was the son of Mrs. M. A. Carswell, of 78 Shorncliffe Road, Folkestone, formerly 6 Stanhope Road.
+A smallholder, he died from wounds at the Casualty Hospital, Union Road, on 20 October 1940, aged 57.
+He lived at 6 Stanhope Road and had been working in the garden to reinforce the air raid shelter when a shell fell.
+His brother was badly injured.

-His funeral left from 13, The Grove, Dover, and he is buried at Charlton
+His funeral on 24 October left from 13, The Grove, Dover, and he was buried at Charlton, Dover.
+YR 2

 Cashman, D. F.

-Donald Frank Cashman died on 22 November 1940, at the age of 19 (CWGC states 28), at his home at 5 Johnson's Terrace, Nonington.
+Donald Frank Cashman died on 22 November 1940, at the age of 19 (CWGC states 28), at his home at 5 Johnson's Terrace, Nonington, Kent.
 His funeral took place at Nonington church, but sadly his parents and sisters and brothers were unable to attend, owing to illness.
-Mr G H Beer and Mr R R beer, his uncles, were present along with members of the local guards and many friends.
+Mr G H Beer and Mr R R Beer, his uncles, were present along with members of the local guards and many friends

 November 1941